 Native Benthic Seaweed Assay

-To understand if shifts in wrack composition (i.e., from Kelp to Devilweed) cause intertidal consumers to change consumption of native benthic seaweeds, we offered an assemblage of intertidal consumers known to eat seaweed and wrack, a choice of native benthic seaweeds in the presence of either Kelp or Devilweed.
+To understand if shifts in wrack composition (i.e., from Kelp to Devilweed) cause intertidal consumers to change consumption of native benthic seaweeds, we offered an assemblage of intertidal consumers known to eat seaweed and wrack a choice of native benthic seaweeds in the presence of either Kelp or Devilweed.
 To create realistic assemblages of wrack consumers, we surveyed the abundance of rocky intertidal detritivorous invertebrates at Sunset Cliffs Natural Park in August 2019.
 We recorded all snails and crabs found within a 0.50 x 0.50 m quadrat that was flipped end over end and parallel to shore (n=10).
 This procedure was repeated in the low, mid, and high intertidal zones.
 Although this technique accurately sampled Turban snails and Hermit crabs, it did not sample mobile Shore crabs.
 To determine a realistic number of animals to add to our experiments, we multiplied field densities by the floor area of the plastic containers used in the assay.
 This resulted in the addition of three Turban snails and three hermit crabs to each replicate.
 Because mobile Shore crab densities are difficult to measure, we added a single individual to each replicate.
 We recognize this approach creates an assemblage with relatively more abundant Shore crabs and therefore might overestimate the role of Shore crabs.

 We collected all animals and seaweed from Sunset Cliffs Natural Park and transported them to CMIL.
 We offered animals a choice between three artificial foods made from native benthic seaweeds (Ulva spp., Silvetia compressa, and Centroceras clavulatum), and a wrack seaweed (either Devilweed or Kelp).